Specialty Training (including General Practice)

 How to apply

-Applicants complete an online application form and are usually invited to interview in December and January.
+In the main recruitment round, applicants complete an online application form around October and November and are usually invited to interview between December and March.

 Interviews are in person (so bear this in mind if you are taking time out overseas).
-In most cases you will be expected to take with you an application portfolio (containing a CV) which demonstrates your suitability.
+For many specialties you will be expected to take with you an application portfolio (sometimes called an 'evidence folder') which demonstrates your suitability for that specialty or programme.

 Applying for multiple specialties

-You can apply for as many specialty training programmes as you like but there is a lot of work involved in each application and you may find it hard to convince an interview panel of your commitment to a specialty if you apply for too many.
+You can apply for as many specialty training programmes as you wish.
+However, there is a lot of work involved in each application and you may find it hard to convince an interview panel of your commitment to a specialty if you apply for too many.

 Completing Specialty Training overseas